After the shocking outcome of the election, everyone I know is saying “What the Hell happened?”

 Hillary never went for the jugular like that.

 Borrow from the best

-Trump borrowed (a lot) from Reagan, a wildly popular President.
+Trump borrowed (a lot) from Ronald Reagan, a wildly popular President.
 Even his slogan was originally Reagan’s.
 But nobody cared.

 Trump was direct, unlike most politicians and was always himself.
 That resonated with a lot of people, was a signature of his brand and people got it.

-Bernie had the same down to earth verbal branding and won a lot of hearts.
+Bernie had the same down-to-earth verbal branding and won a lot of hearts.
 He never talked over people, though he used bigger words.

 Hillary’s experience probably worked against her.

-People voted for a candidate with no political experience at all—and proud of it!
+People voted for a candidate with no political experience at all—and were proud of it!
 That tells me they wanted something different, not a charter member of the “political machine”.

 They associated Hillary with the Washington elite they felt let them down and fueled enormous anger.
 Being an insider was her brand, but not the one people ultimately wanted.
 The more she talked about it, the worse it made it for her.